CyrilDenoyelle/flutilliant_test_app_front/README.md

+# Frontend for "commercial reports app"

+Platform for commercials to fill out a report form after each visit to a customer.
+The commercial director of the company has an interface allowing him to visualize by a graph the sales and turnover achieved by his team.

+## Install
+you need first to install and run the backend project: https://github.com/CyrilDenoyelle/flutilliant_test_app_back

+then you can run:

+    $ npm install

+## Configure app

+Duplicate and rename `.env.example` remove .example then edit it with your settings.
+You will need:

+- REACT_APP_API_BASE_URL your backend base url

+like: "http://{HOST}:{PORT}", no / at the end

+## Running the project

+    $ npm run dev

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.